-Research on storing XML documents into relational databases (called relational schema generation in [9]) can be classified by whether the Document Type Definitions (DTDs) or XML Schemas are known (Schemabased or Schema-oblivious storage [9]), and whether user input are available [3, 5].
+Research on storing XML documents into relational databases (called relational schema generation in [9]) can be classified by whether the Document Type Definitions (DTDs) are known (Schema-based or Schemaoblivious storage [9]), and whether user input are available [3, 5].
 For example, [5] and [21] deal mostly with Schema-oblivious storage.
-[7] handles Schema-based mapping and [2] handles both.
+[7] handles Schema=based mapping and [2] handles both.

 Inlining algorithms are a Schema-based approach for automatically storing XML documents in relational databases.
 Shanmugasundaram initiated this approach by proposing three inlining algorithms for mapping DTDs to relational schemas [14].
 These inlining algorithms use different criteria to inline child XML elements into relations storing the parent elements.
 Their performances have been evaluated favorably when compared with other strategies on various datasets [6, 16].
 Based on [14], Lu proposed another new inlining algorithm [12].
 Inlining algorithms have also been extended to handle constraints in DTD [10, 11] and preservation of XML element order [15].
-Examples of other related works include using statistics to select the lowest cost relational mapping [4], using a generic query processor to support general relational schema generation techniques [13], and support of XQuery processing speedup [8].
+Examples of other related works include using statistics to select the lowest cost relational mapping [4], generic query processor supporting general relational schema generation techniques [13], and support of XQuery processing speedup [8].